williamouyang/okta.github.io/_source/_docs/api/resources/authn.md

 {% api_operation post /authn/recovery/factors/sms/verify %}

-Verifies a SMS OTP (`passCode`) sent to the user's mobile phone for primary authentication for a recovery transaction with `RECOVERY_CHALLENGE` status.
+Verifies a SMS OTP (`passCode`) sent to the user's device for primary authentication for a recovery transaction with `RECOVERY_CHALLENGE` status.

 ##### Request Parameters
 {:.api .api-request .api-request-params}